Her Sister's Secret

-Her Sister's Secret is a 1946 drama film directed by Edgar G. Ulmer and starring Nancy Coleman, Margaret Lindsay, Phillip Reed, and Regis Toomey.
+Her Sister's Secret is a 1946 American drama film directed by Edgar G. Ulmer and starring Nancy Coleman, Margaret Lindsay, Phillip Reed, and Regis Toomey.
 It centers around a woman who falls in love with a soldier.
 Believing she has been abandoned, she gives her baby to her married sister.
 The picture was produced and distributed by Producers Releasing Corporation.
 The screenplay was by Anne Green from the novel Dark Angel by Gina Kaus.

 Plot

 During World War II, Toni Dubois meets soldier Dick Connolly at Pepe's.
 They have breakfast there the following day, and Dick proposes to Toni, who decides to wait until six weeks have passed before meeting again to see if they truly love each other.
 However, during the six weeks pause, Dick's leave gets canceled, and Toni believes she was a one night stand because the letter he wrote to her explaining his leave situation becomes lost.
 Toni decides to visit her sister Renee, who is married to Bill Gordon.
 When Bill is shipped overseas, Toni reveals she is pregnant from her one night with Dick.
 As Renee and Bill are unable to have their own child, Renee asks if she can have the baby and tell Bill it is hers.
 Toni gives birth to a boy, who Renee names Billy.
 Renee takes the child and Toni agrees not to see little Billy for another three years.

 Two years later, Toni stays home with her ill father, Mr. Dubois.
 Mr. Dubois tells her to not stay home when he dies.
 When he passes, Toni leaves and heads to Renee's, where she learns from housemaid Etta that Bill and Renee have gone out of town for a while.
 Toni attempts to take Billy away but Etta stops her.
 When Bill and Renee return home, Etta tells them of what happened.
 Meanwhile, Dick is discharged from the army, and he comes to Renee's house looking for Toni.
 After he leaves, Renee tells Toni that Dick was at her house.
 Toni insists upon taking Billy back, but Renee refuses, stating that Billy has become her son after two years.
 Toni tries to take Billy away again, but Billy runs away from Toni in fear, causing Toni to accept that Bill and Renee will raise Billy.
 Bill reveals that he knew the truth about Billy's birth, and thanks Toni for allowing them to raise him.